Rick Steiner: Personal life

 Steiner worked for several years with his brother Scott.
 In the picture, Scott (left) and Rick (right) in 2018 posing with a fan.

 Steiner has three sons: Hudson, Maveric, and Bronson.
 In 2020, Bronson signed with the National Football League's Baltimore Ravens as an undrafted rookie, and in 2021, signed a professional wrestling contract with WWE and currently performs on the Raw brand under the ring name Bron Breakker.

 In mid-2004, Steiner began selling real estate.
 He is currently with Rick Steiner and Associates at Atlanta Communities Real Estate Brokerage in the North Metro Atlanta area.

 He is also a school board member of the Cherokee County School District.
 He was disqualified from entering the Republican primary for the 2006 term, due to using the Steiner name rather than his legal name.
 Steiner could have re-run for Republican party nomination had he presented a petition calling for this with 4,500 signatures; however, he was unable to do so.
 Consequently, Steiner ran unopposed as a write-in candidate in November 2006 and won the seat on the board for District 4.
 As of January 2025, he is still an elected member of the board, representing the county's District 4.
 His current term of office ends in 2026.

 On March 31, 2023, Impact wrestler Gisele Shaw accused Steiner in a tweet of yelling transphobic comments directed at her and a homophobic slur at one of her peers at WrestleCon.
-Professional wrestling referee Daniel Spencer stated on Twitter that he witnessed the incident, giving his support for Shaw.
+Professional wrestling referee Daniel Spencer and Impact wrestler Gia Miller both stated on Twitter that they witnessed the incident, voicing their support for Shaw.
 On April 1, WrestleCon organizers subsequently banned Steiner from the rest of convention's events for 2023.
+WrestleCon founder Michael Bochicchio claimed in a July 2023 statement that Steiner had apologized to convention staff and other wrestlers in a "private mediated event" which Shaw chose not to attend, but added that Steiner "will forever be on a zero-tolerance scale moving forward at any of our events."